 The Office of Information Technology (OIT) manages the campus computing network, known as FAUNET.
 It monitors the network for performance and reliability, develops new services, and provides assistance on a broad range of connectivity issues.
 All new FAU buildings are equipped to facilitate the FAUNET connection.
 The FAUNET is a fiber optic-based network that spans to all FAU campus locations.

 Access to the FAUNET can be obtained through a direct hard wired or wireless connection from most areas on the FAU campuses.
 Some users may be able to connect through FAU's secure VPN infrastructure under certain circumstances.
 Information on VPN access can be found at http://www.fau.edu/security/vpn.php

 The FAU campuses are covered by a wireless network.
 Visit the OIT Wireless site for instructions.

 OIT can install new network connections in campus buildings.
-To have a new connection installed, or to have an existing connection moved, you'll need to submit a ticket in the Online Helpdesk. with the following information:
+To have a new connection installed, you'll need to submit a ticket in the Online Helpdesk. with the following information:

 - Location - Campus, building, room numbers.

 A quote will be issued to you for approval before work begins.